 Around the time of recording "Oh Mercy" Lanois released his solo-debut "Acadie".
 Between 1989 and 2005 he released 5 albums.

-Bob Johnston was born in 1932 and worked as a staff producer for Columbia records, where he also produced several hit albums and singles for Simon & Garfunkel, Willie Nelson and Leonard Cohen.
+Bob Johnston was born in 1932 and worked as a staff producer for Columbia records, where he also produced several hit albums and singles for Simon & Garfunkel, Johnny Cash, Willie Nelson and Leonard Cohen.
 Unlike other producers Johnston never really created his own distinct style, he saw his own role in music production more in supporting the artist in doing whatever that artist wanted to do.
-Concerning his collaboration with Bob Dylan he was quoted saying: “”I don’t really ‘produce’ his albums, but just do my best to make him smile when he leaves the studio”.
+Concerning his collaboration with Bob Dylan he was quoted saying: ""I don't really 'produce' his albums, but just do my best to make him smile when he leaves the studio".
+He passed away on August 14, 2015 at a Nashville hospice at the age of 83.

 DeVito has also produced albums for Aerosmith and Billy Joel.
-Today he is Senior VP of A&R at Columbia Records.
+He was Senior VP of A&R at Columbia Records and died on November 25, 2011 in New York.

 Jerry Wexler & Barry Beckett